-The General Data Protection Regulation (GDPR) is a set of European Union (EU) regulations that came into force on 25 May 2018.
-It changes how organisations process and handle data, with the key aim of giving greater protection and rights to individuals.
+The Data Protection Act 2018 (DPA) came into force on 25 May 2018.
+It changed how organisations process and handle data, with the key aim of giving greater protection and rights to individuals.

-What laws governed data protection in the UK before GDPR?
+What laws governed data protection in the UK before DPA 2018?

-In the UK, prior to GDPR, the Data Protection Act 1998 set out how your personal information could be used by companies, government and other organisations.
-The GDPR replaced the Data Protection Act 1998 from 25 May 2018.
+In the UK, prior to DPA 2018, the Data Protection Act 1998 set out how your personal information could be used by companies, government and other organisations.
+The DPA 2018 replaced the Data Protection Act 1998 from 25 May 2018.

 So what’s new?